Harshu2804/Clone/README.md

 # Clone
-this is a clone of amazon
+this is a clone of amazon website